miurahr/py7zr/docs/py7zr.rst

 ArchiveFile Objects
 -------------------

-Instances of the :class:`ArchiveFile` class are returned by iterating :attribute:`files_list` of :class:`SevenZipFile` objects.
+Instances of the :class:`ArchiveFile` class are returned by iterating :attr:`files_list` of :class:`SevenZipFile` objects.
 Each object stores information about a single member of the 7z archive.
-Most of users don't use those directory, but use :method:`extractall()` instead.
+Most of users use :meth:`extractall()`.

 Instances have the following methods and attributes: